mmmaisel/Keyboard/README.md

 An Open-Source and Open-Hardware full-sized modular, ergonomic, RGB keyboard.

+This project is currently work in progress and not tested.

 ## License

 Keyboard KiCAD hardware design files in the "hw" directory are licenses under